WebAssembly/design/FutureFeatures.md

-Initially, it will likely be required that a program use all 32-bit indices or all 64-bit indices, and not a mix of both, so that implementations don't have to support both at the same time.
-However, operators with 32-bit indices and operations with 64-bit indices will be given separate names to leave open the possibility of supporting both in the same program.
+Initially, it will likely be required that a program use all 32-bit indices or all 64-bit indices, and not a mix of both, so that implementations don't have to support both in the same program.
+However, operators with 32-bit indices and operations with 64-bit indices will be given separate names to leave open the possibility of supporting both in the same program in the future.

 ## Source maps integration